 Seize The Day

-A Sun is quite simply a beautiful film.
-On the surface, it’s a simple tale (albeit a rather long one) about a fractured family attempting to heal past wounds through a tragedy that brings everyone together.
+A Sun is a simple tale (albeit a rather long one) about a fractured family attempting to heal past wounds through a tragedy that brings everyone together.
 When you dive a little deeper however, this Asian film has multiple layers hidden within its aesthetic, themes and underlying message that make it a profound and wonderful cinematic blockbuster.

 The story wastes no time getting right to the heart of the drama.
 Trouble-maker Chieng Jang-Ho (or A-Ho as he’s more commonly known as) is thrown into a Juvenile Centre after chopping a boy’s hand off in vicious fashion.
 It’s the last straw for his Father A-Wen who refuses to acknowledge his existence and pours all of his efforts into his “perfect” brother A-Hao instead.
 When tragedy suddenly strikes, the fractured family attempts to heal and move past their painful differences, culminating in a two-act structure – one that sees the second half of the film jump forward 3 years as the past continues to loom in the shadows.